Linear estimation of global average treatment effects: Rate-Optimal Linear Estimation

 \section{Rate-Optimal Linear Estimation}

-The estimators examined in this paper are linear, i.e. they take the form of weighted averages of observed outcomes $Y_i$ where the weights $\omega_i(\mathbf{d})$ are functions of the full vector of treatment assignments $\mathbf{d}$.
-To allow for asymptotic inference we also require the technical condition that the sum of the standard deviations of the weights does not diverge to infinity.
-Such estimators can thus be written as
+We study estimators that are linear, i.e. that take the form of weighted averages of observed outcomes $Y_i$ where the weights $\omega_{in}(\mathbf{D})$ are arbitrary functions of the full vector of treatment assignments $\mathbf{D}$.
+Weights can be specific to units $i$ and may change with $n$, though we will sometimes suppress the latter subscript for brevity.
+Such estimators can thus be written as:

-The IPW estimators commonly used in theoretical analysis take this form, as do the OLS estimators used in applied work.
+The class of linear estimators includes the IPW estimators common in theoretical analysis \citep{Aronow17,Leung22} as well as (after conditioning on covariates) the regression-based estimators common in applied work.